 The committee will deliberate and vote for Pass or Fail.
 The committee will provide a list of recommendations for changes and revisions to the dissertation.
 In general, major changes, or any changes substantive enough to require more than two weeks to complete should be the basis for a failure.
 All members of the committee must sign the ballot before the dissertation can be considered accepted.
 The outcome of the pass / fail vote and any necessary revisions or changes will be recorded on the Dissertation Defense Outcome form and submitted to the Graduate Programs Office after the defense is completed.
-The candidate's committee determines the outcome after the defense.
-Because the outcome is not decided until after the committee meets in private, celebrations prior to the announcement of the outcome are not appropriate.
+The candidate's committee meets in private, celebrations prior to the announcement of the outcome are not appropriate.